 For example, the Chase Sapphire Preferred® Card earns 2x Chase Ultimate Rewards points (some of our favorite flexible points!) for travel and dining purchases and 1x Ultimate Rewards points on all other purchases.
-In addition, new cardholders have the opportunity to earn a 60,000 point welcome bonus after spending $4,000 on purchases in the first three months of account opening.
+In addition, new cardholders have the opportunity to earn a 80,000 bonus points after you spend $4,000 in the first three months from account opening.
+Plus earn a $50 statement credit on grocery purchases in the first year of account opening.

 The great thing about flexible points programs is that they provide you with lots of options when it comes to using your rewards.
 Flexible points programs include:

 Flexible points earning cards also often offer perks like hotel elite status or statement credits for travel.
 But, the main attraction in these kinds of cards is their versatility and flexibility.

 How to apply for a travel rewards credit card

 If you’ve decided a travel rewards credit card is for you, the next step is applying for one.
 There are a lot of options, so it’s important to understand your needs and think about which card is the best fit for your travel goals and spending habits.

 Check out Million Mile Secrets’ picks of the best travel reward credit cards and start researching!
 Pay special attention to the annual fees and our opinions on what the card is best for.
 The goal is to find a card that fits best into your lifestyle, so you can accumulate rewards without changing your day to day life.

 Important questions to ask yourself are: